 Unemployment insurance (UI) benefits are available to individuals who are unemployed through no fault of their own.
 If an employer shuts down operations and no work is available or reduces an individual’s hours due to a drop in business, we would consider this a lay off due to lack of work and the individual may be eligible for benefits.
 Anyone can apply for benefits, and we will evaluate the individual merits.
 If there is a situation not covered by these FAQs, the individual may want to file a claim and we will evaluate the circumstances to determine eligibility.
 Individuals do not need to call us before filing the claim.
 Click here for more information.

 UPDATED April 9: If an employee receives unemployment benefits as a result of a coronavirus-related business shutdown, will my unemployment insurance account be charged?

 It depends.
 Part of Gov. Brad Little’s emergency proclamation provides that experience rated employers (most businesses) will not be charged for unemployment claims attributed to COVID-19.
 There is also a 50 percent reduction in proportionate costs for cost reimbursed employers (non-profit and government employers).
 There is no need to protest your chargeability determination at this time.
 Additional information about tax relief for employers from the IRS is available here: https://www.irs.gov/coronavirus.

 It depends.
-If they are unemployed due to COVID-19 related reasons and you are plan on having them return to work, they are not required to register for work or seek work.
+If they are unemployed due to COVID-19 related reasons and you are plan on having them return to work within 16 weeks, they are not required to register for work or seek work.
 They will need to answer ‘yes’ to the question asking if they are returning to work on the UI application.
 If they are not returning with you, they will be required complete two work search activities per week.
 Click here for more information.